davestewart/axios-actions/README.md

 ## Intro

-Axios Actions comprises a small set of classes which allows you to organise and call related sets of endpoints as callable actions:
+Axios Actions comprises a small set of classes which allows you to organise and call related sets of endpoints as discrete actions:

 ```js
 api.call('foo/bar')